The information in this article is up to date through tax year 2019 (taxes filed in 2020).

-You can be randomly selected for an audit.
-However, taxpayers are more frequently audited because of suspicious activity (e.g., entry errors, unreported income, etc.) or if they are associated with another taxpayer whose returns were selected for audit (e.g., if there were inconsistencies between your taxes and a corporation’s taxes that you are affiliated with).
+If you’re being audited, it does not automatically mean you did something wrong.
+You can be selected at random.
+More frequently, taxpayers are audited because of suspicious activity (e.g., entry errors, unreported income, etc.) or if they are associated with another taxpayer whose returns were selected for audit (e.g., if there were inconsistencies between your taxes and a corporation’s taxes that you are affiliated with).

 You will be notified by mail if the IRS selects your account for audit.
 The letter will provide contact information and detailed instructions.
 They will never call or email you with without first notifying you by mail.
 Do not provide personal information until you are sure it is legitimately the IRS contacting you.
 For more details about avoiding fraud, read IRS Scams: 5 Signs You Are Being Scammed.

 What do I need to show for an audit?

 The IRS will request specific documents in the letter.
 You are legally required to keep all the records you use to prepare your tax returns for at least three years from the date you file a return.
 This is because the IRS can audit returns filed within the last three years, and you must be able to present documentation.
 They may review additional years if a substantial error is found.
 We advise holding onto records within the past eight years so you can provide anything that may be requested.
 Six years is typically the maximum time frame the IRS will investigate.